-Contemporary fathers' research has disclosed the multifaceted and dynamic character of fatherhood as an historical construction affected by numerous factors such as class, race, gender and culture.It has also opened the floor for different theoretical perspectives.
-However, main critiques point to the need for a more inclusive fatherhood research agenda by addressing the array of non-hegemonic fathering groups and for developing theoretical frameworks capable to capture in non-judgmental way the many layers and social contexts that shape their identities, behaviors and cultures.
-Echoing this critics, this article suggests a revision of the ways in which these groups of non-hegemonic fathers are represented in research by incorporating the intersectionality theoretical framework into current scholarship on fathers.
-Drawing from the Israel case study, the article examines theories of fatherhood as viewed 'from the margins', applying understandings from the field of Intersectionality to theories of fatherhood.
-Israel poses a rich ground to tackle this theoretical challenge.
-For Israel is characterized by dominant models of masculinity and fatherhood, expressed through a very hegemonic model of masculinity on the one hand and a robust normative family model on the other.
-These dominant models contrast with a fragmented society, featuring a variety of ethnicities and cultures and high levels of ethnic and class inequalities.
+Contemporary research on fatherhood describes the father as multifaceted and dynamic, shaped by class, race, gender, and culture.
+However, many critics point to the need for more inclusive research that addresses an array of non-hegemonic fathering groups and develops theoretical frameworks capable of describing the social contexts that shape their existences.
+Similarly, we argue for a revision of the ways in which these groups of non-hegemonic fathers are represented in research by combining research on fatherhood with a framework based on intersectional theories.
+We have used an Israeli case study as an example, as Israel is a country characterized by traditional models of masculinity and fatherhood expressed through hegemonic models of masculinity, on the one hand, and normative family models on the other.
+These models of masculinity occur in a fragmented society featuring a variety of ethnicities and cultures and high levels of ethnic and class inequality.

 Keywords: Fatherhood; Intersectionality; Diversity; Non-hegemonic fatherhood.

-Intersectionality and fatherhood: Theorizing non-hegemonic fatherhoods
+Intersectionality and Fatherhood: Theorizing Non-Hegemonic Fatherhoods

 Introduction

-Fatherhood has evolved in the last decades from an omitted research and theory area to a rich and prosperous scholarship topic (Lamb, 2000; Fagan et al, 2014).
-Today fatherhood studies have flourished from a blunt obliviousness to a richness in terms of themes, disciplines, populations and theoretical perspectives (Schoppe-Sulivan & Fagan, 2020).
-However, despite the remarkable development of theoretical and methodological prisms in this area, one of the main critiques on fathers' research still lies on the need for a more inclusive research and theory development capable to match of the magnitude of the array, diversity and complexity of fathering characteristics and representations, especially among non-hegemonic, oppressed father populations (Coley, 2001).
-Even presently, main fatherhood theoretical development have mostly addressed middle-class, Anglo-centered, dominant mainstream fatherhood whereas global, non-hegemonic, marginalized father groups have remained undertheorized (Roopnarine, 2015).
-This article seeks to fill this shortfall by reviewing a more inclusive theoretical perspective to grapple oppressed fatherhoods.
-For this purpose, we suggest to incorporate the intersectionality theoretical framework into current scholarship on relegated father populations.
-Drawing in Israeli research of non-hegemonic, marginalized fathers, the article shows a singular case study for this purpose.
-For Israel has a clear dominant model of masculinity and family but still poses a highly ethnically, culturally and social-class diverse and polarized fathers population.
-The article is divided in four sections.
-First, it briefly reviews studies on non-hegemonic, relegated fatherhood groups.
-Secondly, it present current debates on Intersectionality theory.
-Third, the article presents examples of marginalized father studies in Israel and last, we discuss implications for the development of a theory of Intersectionality for non-hegemonic fatherhoods.
+Fatherhood has evolved in the last decades from a neglected area of research to a rich and prosperous topic of scholarship (Lamb, 2000; Fagan et al., 2014).
+Today, studies of fatherhood have flourished and there is a wide variety of themes, disciplines, populations, and theoretical perspectives to be found in the field (Schoppe-Sulivan & Fagan, 2020).
+However, despite the remarkable development of theoretical and methodological frameworks in this area, one of the main critiques regarding fatherhood research is the need for still more inclusive research and theory capable of tackling the magnitude of the diversity and complexity of fathering characteristics and representations, especially among non-hegemonic, oppressed father populations (Coley, 2001).
+Even now, mainstream theories on fatherhood have been developed mostly based on the study of middle-class, Anglo-centered, dominant and mainstream fatherhood.
+Non-hegemonic, marginalized father groups have not received the same amount of attention (Roopnarine, 2015).

+In this article, we seek to address this shortcoming by using a more inclusive theoretical perspective to examine alternative types of fatherhood.
+To do this, we incorporate a framework based on intersectional theories into current scholarship about fatherhood.
+Israeli research on non-hegemonic, marginalized fathers functions as a useful case study: Israel has a clear dominant model of both masculinity and the family, but also a very diverse population of fathers—ethnically, culturally, and socially.
+The article is divided in four sections: first, a brief review of studies about non-hegemonic and oft-ignored groups of fathers; second, an overview of the current debates on intersectional theories; third, examples of studies about marginalized fathers in Israel; and finally, a discussion about the implications of this research for the development of an intersectional theory that acknowledges non-hegemonic fatherhoods.

 Literature review

-Relegated fatherhoods
+Marginalized Fatherhoods